This chapter has been published in the book

 Yet R. E. Allen in his essay "Plato's Earlier Theory of Forms"

-found several passages in the Euthyphro
+several passages in the Euthyphro

 and Laches that assume

-the "existence of Forms, as universals, standards, and essences."43
+"existence of Forms, as universals, standards, and essences."43

-These earliest dialogs are dominated by elenchus, or cross-examination
+These earliest dialogs are dominated by elenchus,

-and Gorgias, also use
+and Gorgias,

 cross-examination but begin to result in some positive conclusions.